 As we briefly covered, the tone holes are the holes drilled into the body of the clarinet.

 These are how the clarinet can play different pitches of notes by the musician changing which tone holes are open or closed (and sealed), which changes the flow of air through the body of the instrument.

 Some of the tone holes on the clarinet are sealed by covering them with the pad of a finger but others are closed with key pads which are cushioned, gut-lined metal circles attached to levers.

-It’s important that when pressing keys and covering tone holes that they are completely covered as when a tone hole isn’t sealed, air leaks out and can cause an airy tone, a squeak, produce the wrong note, or even prevent a note from sounding at all.
+When pressing keys and covering tone holes, it’s important that they are completely covered, as when a tone hole isn’t sealed, air leaks out and can cause an airy tone, a squeak, produce the wrong note, or even prevent a note from sounding at all.